john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

-I am a A.B. candidate in Statistics & Computer Science at Harvard.
-My interests have oscillated in college, but currently, I am working on research.
-I also operate a technical consultancy.
+I studied Statistics & Computer Science at Harvard.
+My interests have oscillated in college, but currently I am working at a startup focused on tech-enabling a traditional industry.

-For a (relatively) updated synopsis of my current studies, please refer to my personal website at www.rhojohn.com.
+For a (relatively) updated synopsis of my current work, please refer to my personal website at www.rhojohn.com.

+In my free time, I enjoy running and reading.

 ### 🤝 Connect with me: